2011 New York's 9th congressional district special election: County results

-Impact
+Analysis

 The Republican upset victory is seen as a result of frustration with the weak national economy and considered a referendum on President Obama's economic policies.
 Commentators and politicians have also stated that the outcome of the election indicates that concerns about Obama's stance on Israel may have played a role in the election.
 The district has a substantial number of Jewish voters, particularly in Brooklyn, where Weprin lost 33 to 67.
 Many of them are ultra-Orthodox, who, while socially conservative, are fiscal liberals and sometimes will vote Republican or Russian immigrants, who tend to be politically conservative.
 Former New York mayor Ed Koch called the Republican win "a message to President Obama that he cannot throw Israel under a bus with impunity".

 National Jewish Democratic Council President David A. Harris on the other hand stated: "One thing we know beyond the shadow of a doubt is that this election was about many things, but not Israel".
 The chairwoman of the Democratic National Committee, Debbie Wasserman Schultz, whose congressional district in South Florida comprises many Jewish voters, denied national ramifications saying that the district's large concentration of Orthodox Jews, who tend not to vote Democratic, made it unusual.
 However, Turner was the only elected Republican official from areas comprising the 9th district.